-The Company was promoted by the National Association of Security Dealers ("NASD") and incorporated on the 1st of June 1998 as a private limited liability company.
-By 2012, the Company morphed into a Self-Regulatory Organization ("SRO") licensed by the Securities and Exchange Commission ("SEC or the Commission") to develop and operate a Securities Exchange and formal Over the Counter platform for trading securities.
+The Company was promoted by the National Association of Security Dealers ("NASD" or "the Company") and incorporated on the 1st of June 1998 as a private limited liability company.
+By 2012, the Company morphed into a Self-Regulatory Organization (''SRO") licensed by the Securities and Exchange Commission ("SEC" or "the Commission") to develop and operate a Securities Exchange and formal Over the Counter platform for trading securities.
 The Company converted to a public limited liability company on 5th April 2013.